 This is another way of referring to the monarchy - which is the oldest part of the system of government in this country.
 Time has reduced the power of the monarchy, and today it is broadly ceremonial.
 The current UK monarch is Queen Elizabeth II.

 The day after a general election the Queen invites the leader of the party that won the most seats in the House of Commons to become Prime Minister and to form a government.

 Opening and dissolving Parliament

-The Crown informs Parliament of the government's policy ideas and plans for new legislation in a speech delivered from the throne in the House of Lords.
+The Monarch informs Parliament of the government's policy ideas and plans for new legislation in a speech delivered from the throne in the House of Lords.
 Although the Queen makes the speech the government draws up the content.

-When a Bill has been approved by a majority in the House of Commons and the House of Lords it is formally agreed to by the Crown.
+When a bill has been approved by a majority in the House of Commons and the House of Lords it is formally agreed to by the Crown.
 This is known as the Royal Assent.
 This turns a Bill into an Act of Parliament, allowing it to become law in the UK.